microsoft/FluidFramework/BREAKING.md

 The IComponentRegistry in component-runtime should be a ISharedObjectRegistry Also renamed ComponentRuntime.LoadFromSnapshot to ComponentRuntime.Load and switch the argument order for ContainerRuntime.Load to make those match

+## API ITree and ISnapshotTree "sha" properties have been renamed to "id"
+The "sha" property has been renamed to "id" on the ITree and ISnapshotTree interfaces in  @prague/container-definitions since this property should not be assumed to be a sha.
+Storage drivers may need to be updated to accommodate this change